Link Search Menu Expand Document

 LTO_ENABLE = yes

-LTO makes the compiler work harder when optimizing your code, resulting in a smaller firmware size; it rarely exposes buggy code in a way which could break certain firmware functionality.
-Make sure to test your keyboard firmware after enabling this option.
+Using LTO can in rare situations expose buggy code in a way which could break certain firmware functionality.
+Make sure to test your keyboard firmware throughly after enabling this option.

 Using a different bootloader